 X-ray spectrometry identifies the types of atoms found in a sample, therefore identifying the elements that are present.
-Advances in technology have led to the are present.
 Advances in technology have led to the development of compact X-ray spectrometers, ranging from in-line and table-top equipment to small handheld devices.

-- ☐ Discuss the working principles of X-ray spectrometry. - Explain measurement principles for X-ray spectrometry. - □ Describe safety concerns for X-ray spectrometry.
+- Discuss the working principles of X-ray spectrometry. - Explain measurement principles for X-ray spectrometry. - ☐ Describe safety concerns for X-ray spectrometry.